desire-igweze/damped-harmonic-oscillator-simulation/README.md

 The system is governed by a second-order differential equation derived from Newton’s laws.
 The equation is transformed into first-order equations and solved using the Euler method.

+## ⚙️ Mathematical Model
+The governing equation is:

+m(d²x/dt²) + b(dx/dt) + kx = 0

+Where:
+- m = mass
+- b = damping coefficient
+- k = spring constant

-## ⚙️ Method
+## 🧪 Method
-- Differential equations formulation
+- Converted second-order ODE into first-order system
-- Numerical solution using Euler method
+- Applied Euler numerical method
-- Visualization using matplotlib
+- Simulated motion over time

 ## 📊 Results
 The simulation shows how damping causes oscillatory motion to decay over time.